l-aldarondo/School_District_Analysis/README.md

 ## Summary

-* The replacement of the scores for Thomas High school had minimal effect on the school ranking.
+The replacement of the scores for Thomas High school had minimal effect on the school ranking.
 The school was dropped from the top 5 schools in the district.
-But when we recalculate the percentage of students who passed math, passed reading, and passed both math and reading for Thomas High School the school returned to the **second place**
+But when we recalculate the percentage of students who passed math, passed reading, and passed both math and reading for Thomas High School the school returned to the **second place**.

 * The overall district summary changed by **0.1%** for Thomas High school.

 * The overall per school summary dropped by **0.32%** for Thomas High School.

+* Thomas High school math and reading scores increased by 0.06% and 0.1% respectively after we replaced the score for th ninth grade.

 * Replacing the scores with n/a caused that the overall passing score for Thomas High School dropped to 65%..
 However when we recalculate the percentage of students who passed math, passed reading, and passed both math and reading for Thomas High School the school the overall passing rate was **90.63%**